Current volunteering opportunities

 If you are interested in becoming a MDU Volunteer, or would like more information, please contact firstname.lastname@example.org or ring 01439 772700.

 Maintenance volunteers work on a one to one basis or as part of a small group with our Maintenance Ranger.
 Their tasks mainly involve access or estate work, including bridge repairs and replacements, gate and stile replacements, surface and drainage work, dry stone walling and vegetation clearance.
-Maintenance volunteers sign up as and when available and are needed over 7 days a week.
-If you are interested in becoming a Maintenance Ranger please contact the Park Volunteering Department at email@example.com or give them a call on 01439772700.
+Tasks run Tuesday, Wednesday and Thursday, with extra days where needed.
+If you are interested in becoming a Maintenance Ranger Volunteer please contact the Park Volunteering Department at email@example.com or give them a call on 01439772700.

 Mountain Bike Trail Volunteers